 Unit Topics No. of Hrs.
-1 Multidimensional Nature Of Pain Epidemiology of pain as a public health problem with social and ethical perspectives Definition of pain and the multidimensional nature of the pain experience.
-Impact of age, gender, family, culture, spirituality, and the environment on the pain experience 20 2 Physiology of Pain Nociceptors in different tissue types (i.e. skin, muscle, joint, viscera).
+1 Multidimensional Nature of Pain Epidemiology of pain as a public health problem with social and ethical perspectives Definition of pain and the multidimensional nature of the pain experience.
+Impact of age, gender, family, culture, spirituality, and the environment on the pain experience 5 2 Physiology of Pain Nociceptors in different tissue types (i.e. skin, muscle, joint, viscera).
 Afferent innervations of the spinal cord from different tissue types, and central processing of pain.
-Peripheral sensitization, central sensitization and changes associated with pain perception Current theories of the anatomical, physiological, and psychological basis of pain and pain relief.
-10 2 Pain Assessment And Measurement Differences between acute and chronic pain and the implications for assessment Assessment measures for primary domains of pain: sensory, affective, cognitive, physiological and behavioural Strengths and limitations of commonly used measures for different pain dimensions 20 3 Management Of Pain • Patient Education • Behavioural Management • Exercise 25 Practicals: Case presentations on pain assessment using biopsychosocial model of pain , use of questionnaires in pain assessment, impact of patient education on pain perception, behavioral modification to pain 25 Total 100
+Peripheral sensitization, central sensitization and changes associated with pain perception 5 Current theories of the anatomical, physiological, and psychological basis of pain and pain relief.
+Pain Assessment and Measurement 2 Differences between acute and chronic pain and the implications for assessment Assessment measures for primary domains of pain: sensory, affective, cognitive, physiological and behavioural Strengths and limitations of commonly used measures for different pain dimensions 5 3 Management of Pain Patient Education Behavioural Management Exercise 5 Practical's: Case presentations on pain assessment using biopsychosocial model of pain , use of questionnaires in pain assessment, impact of patient education on pain perception, behavioral modification to pain 80 Total 100